 2. Manage Conditions (High Blood Pressure / Cholesterol)

-Hypertension costs the U.S. $55.9 billion each year on average.
+High blood pressure costs the United States $131 billion each year on average.
 This total includes the cost of healthcare services, medications to treat high blood pressure, and absenteeism at work.
 Unfortunately, only 1 in 4 adults have their hypertension condition under control.
 The recommended way to manage conditions like these are with close supervision from doctors and lifestyle changes.

 Wellness Program Tips